How to regain your smell and taste after Covid-19

-Potential treatments include ‘smell training’
+Potential treatments include ‘smell training’ to remind the brain or taking steroids

 Millions of people worldwide are trying to adapt to life without smell and taste after being infected with Covid-19.

 For the majority, this olfactory dysfunction lasts for just a couple of days or weeks, but some are still suffering months after contracting the virus.
-A study last year found that between 700,000 and 1.6m people in the US had lost or had a change in their sense of smell for more than six months after having Covid.
+A study last year found that between 700,000 and 1.6 million people in the US had lost or had a change in their sense of smell for more than six months after having Covid.

 The “precise cause” of sensory loss related to the coronavirus is not known, said Sky News, but experts believe it is connected to “damage to infected cells in a part of the nose called the olfactory epithelium”.
 Cells in this area of the nasal cavity protect olfactory neurons that enable humans to smell.